joshxgchen/joshxgchen/README.md

 Apart from coding, I have a deep passion for staying active and exploring the outdoors.
 Here are some of my favorite activities:

-- **Ultimate Frisbee** 🥏 - Played the ultimate team in high school, playing recreationally to this day!
+- **Ultimate Frisbee** 🥏 - played the ultimate team in high school, playing recreationally to this day!

-- **Swimming:** 🏊‍♂️ - Helped out with lifeguarding a bit for Dynamo, swam for 10+ years
+- **Swimming:** 🏊‍♂️ - helped out with lifeguarding a bit for Dynamo, swam for 10+ years

-- **Hiking:** 🌲 - Legal requirement of living in Vancouver
+- **Hiking:** 🌲 - legal requirement of living in Vancouver

 Always open to making new friends or just to chat, so feel free to reach out to me on [LinkedIn.](https://www.linkedin.com/in/joshxchen)